enjoykcc456/covid-19/README.md

 <img src="img/dataset-size.JPG" class="img-responsive" alt="">

 Get the amount of null values in each attribute.
+With this we know that out of 5286 images in the train set, 5217 images actually have null value in attribute 'Label_2_Virus_category' and 1342 images are having null value in attribute 'Label_1_Virus_category'.
 ```markdown
 train_null_vals = train_data.isnull().sum()
 test_null_vals = test_data.isnull().sum()